ammdias/finctrl/MANUAL.md

    (you should replace this with the path where you wish the database to reside)

 4. To start the program just open the Windows Explorer on the folder where you created the batch file and double click on it.
+If you created the batch file on the Desktop (you can do that, of course), you just need to double-click its icon.
 Provided everything is ok, a terminal window should open and you should see the program's prompt:

        finctrl.sqlite >